distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 ### Variables to have in mind

-The tasks executed on the `cnf-cert` role rely on variables that allow DCI users to provide the configuration needed by `dci-openshift-app-agent` to run the CNF Cert Suite properly.
+The tasks executed on the `cnf_cert` role rely on variables that allow DCI users to provide the configuration needed by `dci-openshift-app-agent` to run the CNF Cert Suite properly.

 The configuration does not include the deployment of the workloads (containers, operators, etc.), those steps are done in the `dci-openshift-app-agent` hooks.
 Then, these configurations for the CNF Cert Suite act on top of the  workloads deployed in the hooks.

-The main variables to have in mind, whose default values are [these](https://github.com/redhat-cip/dci-openshift-app-agent/blob/master/group_vars/all) for some generic variables, and [these](https://github.com/redhat-cip/dci-openshift-app-agent/blob/master/roles/cnf-cert/defaults/main.yml) for some specific variables related to the certification suite, are the following:
+The main variables to have in mind, whose default values are [these](https://github.com/redhat-cip/dci-openshift-app-agent/blob/master/group_vars/all) for some generic variables, and [these](https://github.com/redhatci/ansible-collection-redhatci-ocp/tree/main/roles/cnf_cert/defaults/main.yml) for some specific variables related to the certification suite, are the following:

 - Generic:
     - `do_cnf_cert`: boolean variable that activates or not the execution of the CNF Cert Suite.